openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

   :alt: Image of a new topic named Course Q&A in the list of discussions

-.. note:: In courses that include the cohort feature, the course-wide discussion topics that you add are public.
+.. note:: In courses that include the cohort feature, the course-wide discussion topics that you add are unified.
 All of the posts can be read, and responded to, by every student, regardless of their assignement to a cohort group.
-You can configure course-wide discussion topics to be private.
+You have the option to configure these topics to be divided by cohort.
  See :ref:`Identifying Private CourseWide Discussion Topics`.

 .. _Assigning_discussion_roles: